juliosantacruz/juliosantacruz/README.md

 ## Hello there 👋
 I'm Julio!
 I am a Web Developer.
-I love learning new technology and skills of web [ Frontend/Backend ] ,  sometimes I writting articles about technology I leanrned on [dev.to](https://dev.to/julio_santacruz) and [my Portfolio](juliosantacruz.dev).
+I love learning new technology and skills of web [ Frontend/Backend ] ,  sometimes I write articles about technology I leanrned on [dev.to](https://dev.to/julio_santacruz) and [my Portfolio](juliosantacruz.dev).
 I want to travel and work, I'm ready for the adventure.

 ## My values 🤠🤖